-Performing is a privilege and an opportunity to demonstrate the culmination of students' learning in technique and repertory classes.
-All students will perform in Dance Offerings in the fall semester and in the Spring Dance Concert in the spring semester.
-All students and parent(s)/guardian(s) will sign a Performance Contract delineating schedule requirements, expectations of professional protocol, and work ethic.
-Performance Contracts will be returned to the Dance Chair on the specified date.
-Breaking the Performance Contract can result in dismissal from the performance and/or a lowered grade.
+Performing is a privilege and an opportunity to demonstrate the culmination of students' learning in technique and repertory classes or after school rehearsals.
+All students will perform at CSULA campus in Winter Dance Offerings in December and in our Spring Dance Concert in mid-April at an off-campus theater.
+All students and parents will sign a Performance Contract delineating schedule requirements and expectations of professional protocol and work ethic.
+Performance Contracts will be returned promptly to dance teachers.
+Breaking the Performance Contract can result in dismissal from the performance.

-Additional performance opportunities include the Junior and Senior Dance Composition Shows, Interdisciplinary Arts Concerts, collaborations with other Art Departments, Outreach Concerts and Musical Theater.
+Additional performance opportunities include Junior and Senior Dance Composition Concerts, Dance Composition and Interdisciplinary Arts Concerts, collaborations with other arts departments, academic class projects, Outreach concerts and Musical Theater.

-During evening and matinee performances, (at LACHSA site or off-site theater), all students must sign in and sign out.
-All students must remain with the supervising adult until their parent/guardian arrives (within 30 mins).
-We ask that all parent/guardians be considerate and pick up their child on time.
+During evening performances, (at LACHSA site or off-site theater), all students must sign in and sign out.
+All students must remain with the supervising adult until their parent/guardians arrive.
+We ask that all parents/guardians be considerate and pick up their child on time.
 Students not picked up in a timely manner will be referred to Campus police/Police who will contact the parents/guardians.
 Students are not allowed to drive other students to school events.
-Reminder, LACHSA students cannot accept rides with faculty or staff at any time.

 Failure to participate in a performance due to a conflict of schedule will result in a reduced grade in the related technique or repertory class.
 Only a written excuse by the parent/guardian citing a family emergency, illness or death will justify a student's absence from the performance.
 If a student has a long-term illness and/or injury which affects their ability to perform, they will be provided with the requisite homework and special projects to make up for their participation.
-This will avoid consequences to their final grade.
+This will avoid consequences in their final grade.